2112 (album): Reception

 Cashbox praised the album, calling it "a valid and melodic tale ... the story/song is a definite cohesive listen".
-They said of "Temples of Syrinx that it "combines growling guitars with an incredibly shrill lead vocal."
+They said of "Temples of Syrinx" that it "combines growling guitars with an incredibly shrill lead vocal."
 In an article about 2112 for Creem, Dan Nooger wrote the album "features some significant Mellotron meanderings and amazingly eccentric lyrics".

 2112 was included in IGN's list "10 Classic Prog Rock Albums".

-In a reader's poll held by Rolling Stone, it placed second on the list of favourite Prog Rock albums.

-AllMusic's Greg Prato (4.5 out of 5): "1976's 2112 proved to be their much sought-after commercial breakthrough and remains one of their most popular albums."
+In a reader's poll held by Rolling Stone, it placed second on the list of favourite prog rock albums.
+In a 4.5 out of 5 star-review, AllMusic's Greg Prato said that "1976's 2112 proved to be [Rush's] much sought-after commercial breakthrough and remains one of their most popular albums."

 The Audio-Visual Preservation Trust of Canada, a non-profit Canadian charitable organization dedicated to promoting the preservation of Canada's audio-visual heritage, has sponsored MasterWorks, which annually recognizes twelve culturally significant Canadian classics from the film, radio, TV and music industries.
 In 2006, 2112 was one of the albums chosen to be preserved.

 In 2018, the album won the Polaris Heritage Prize Audience Award in the 1976–1985 category.

 Ultimate Classic Rock included the album on their list of the "Top 100 '70s Rock Albums".
 Prog readers voted 2112 the 15th best progressive rock album of all time.